 Getting to Mykonos can be achieved either from the Greek mainland ports of Piraeus and Rafina in Athens as well as from many islands.
 Board on the ferry from Athens to Mykonos and reach the island in about 2.30 to 3 hours if you are traveling with a high-speed vessel and in about 5 to 7 hours with a conventional one, always depending on the port of departure and the number of stopovers.
 Note that using the ferry is not only the cheapest way to get to Mykonos but also the most exciting one since you get to admire the beautiful endless blue sea and feel the summer breeze.

-The ferry from Athens to Mykonos departs from the port of Piraeus and from the port of Rafina too.
+The Athens to Mykonos ferry departs from the port of Piraeus and from the port of Rafina as well.
 Starting from Piraeus you will pass through Syros and Tinos while starting from Rafina the ships stop at Andros and Tinos.
 There are many itineraries occurring daily since Mykonos has high traffic, especially in high season months.

 The graphical port of Rafina in the eastern Greek mainland is another spot to start your journeys to the island of winds, Mykonos.
 There are schedules happening early in the morning and in the evening too in order to cover all passengers’ needs.
 It is notable to mention that taking the Rafina ferry to Mykonos is a more popular choice due to the fact that Rafina is closer to Mykonos than Piraeus is, thus, the voyage lasts shorter in a maximum of 4 hours.